Copyright (c) 2026, PyRETIS Development Team.

 """Recalculate order parameter and collective variables.

-This function performs post-processing by analyzing trajectories
+Performs post-processing by analyzing trajectories of old simulations

-and write to a new order.txt file.
+to extract data, do new calculations, and write to a new order.txt file.

 Parameters